The Nest

 Bid within a budget

-woman on balcony: how to win a bidding war in NYCBy the time you make an offer, you probably have a good idea of your budget.
-However, when encountering a bidding war, NYC buyers may easily get carried away by their desire to win and lose sight of the bigger picture.
-Then, draw a line in the sand with your budget, so you do not overextend yourself.
+woman on balcony: how to win a bidding war in NYCWhen you make an offer, you probably know your budget well.
+However, when encountering a bidding war, NYC buyers may get carried away by their desire to win and lose sight of the bigger picture.
+Then, draw a line in the sand with your budget so you do not overextend yourself.

 Don’t compare yourself to others.
 Your budget, needs, and requirements are yours and should be the only criteria to consider.